mmower/aido/README.md

 The core `aido` behaviours do not have a namespace prefix.
 Domain specific behaviours are recommended to be namespaced.

-It is recommended that behaviours that form conditions should have a name with a `?` suffix and that behaviours that represent actions have a `!` name suffix.
+The author has developed a convention that behaviours that form conditions should have a `?` suffix, e.g. `:time/after?` while behaviours that represent actions with side-effects should have a `!` suffix, e.g. `:beverage/drink!`.

-Examples
+A behaviour can have zero or more child behaviours.
+For example the `[:selector]` and `[:sequence]` behaviour expect at least one child although, in practice, both only make sense with multiple children.

+## Example

+    [:selector
       [:sequence
         [:time/after? {:t :teatime}]
-      [:beverage/drink! {:beverage :tea}]]
+        [:beverage/drink! {:beverage :tea}]

-    [:loop {:count 5}
-      [:map/ping-random-location!]]

-    [:succeeds]

-A behaviour can have zero or more child behaviours.
-For example the `[:selector]` and `[:sequence]` behaviour expect at least one child.
+      [:actor/say! {:message "Oh, how I wish it was time for tea!"}]

+In this example the `:selector` runs and ticks its first child, the `:sequence`.
+The `:sequence` ticks each of its children in turn.
+If `:time/after?` fails then the `:sequence` fails and the `:selector` goes on to tick `:actor/say!`.
+On the other hand if it succeeds then the `:beverage/drink!` child is ticked and, we assume, succeeds leading to the `:sequence` succeeding and the `:selector` succeeding without ticking the `:actor/say!` child.

 ## Options

-A behaviour can optionally specify a map of options that will be passed to the appropriate tick function.
-For example the `loop` behaviour uses an option `count` to specify how many times the loop should iterate.
+In the example above we see that `:time/after?`, `:beverage/drink!`, and `:actor/say!` all specify a map of options.
+These are assumed to be understood by the implementation of the behaviour in question.
+The `:selector` and `:sequence` do not have options although some of the built-in behaviours, e.g. `loop` do.
+In the case of `:loop` it has a `count` option to specify how many times the loop should iterate.

-Because functions are not permitted in EDN there is a way to specify functions that should be used to dynamically generate option values.

-To implement a fully dynamic option that will be re-evaluated each time the behaviour receives a tick specify the option like this:
+Sometimes it is advantageous to be able to specify options that are dynamic. aido offers two approaches:

+1. Specify a function value, the syntax for which is:

+    `[:aido/fn function-id arg1 ... argN]`

+    e.g.

-    [:loop {:count [:fn/rand 5]} ...]
+    `[:loop {:count [:aido/fn rand 5]} ...]`

-Any vector with a first element being a keyword in the `fn` namespace will be treated as a dynamic option and will call the named function (in this case `rand`) as long as an appropriate function has been registered with the compiler (see below).

-Alternatively:
+The `function-id` should correspond to a function registered with the compiler (see below).

+These functions are stand-alone and executed each time the beheaviour is ticked with the return value of the function being passed into the options maps.

+2. Specify a database key-path

+     `[:aido/db path1 ... pathN]`

+     e.g.

+     `[:loop {:count [:aido/db :settings :loop-count]]}]`

+When the behaviour is ticked the appropriate value in the database will be passed in instead, this example would be conceptually equivalent to:

-    [:loop {:count [:ifn/rand 5]} ...]
+      [:loop {:count (get-in db [:settings :loop-count])}]

-When a function is specified in the `ifn` namespace the option value will be calculated when the tree is being compiled.
-Therefore it will be set dynamically once, at compile time, but remain the same on each tick of the tree.

 Functions are specified by passing an optional map to `compile` for example to satisfy the trees above you might use: